Federalism

-Federalism is a mode of government that combines a general level of government (a central or federal government) with a regional level of sub-unit governments (e.g., provinces, states, cantons, territories, etc.), while dividing the powers of governing between the two levels of governments.
-Two illustrative examples of federated countries—one of the world's oldest federations, and one recently organized—are Australia and Micronesia.
+Federalism is a mode of government that combines a general level of government (a central or federal government) with a regional level of sub-unit governments (e.g., counties, provinces, states, cantons, territories, etc.), while dividing the powers of governing between the two levels of governments.

 Johannes Althusius (1563–1638) is considered the father of modern federalism, along with Montesquieu.
-In 1603, Althusius first described the bases of this political philosophy in his Politica Methodice Digesta, Atque Exemplis Sacris et Profanis Illustrata.
-By 1748, in his treatise The Spirit of Law, Montesquieu (1689-1755) observed various examples of federalist governments: in corporate societies, in the polis bringing villages together, and in cities themselves forming confederations.
-In the modern era Federalism was first adopted by a union of the states of the Old Swiss Confederacy as of the mid-14th century.
+By 1748, in his treatise The Spirit of Law, Montesquieu (1689–1755) observed various examples of federalist governments: in corporate societies, in the polis bringing villages together, and in cities themselves forming confederations.
+In the modern era, federalism was first adopted by a union of the states of the Old Swiss Confederacy as of the mid-14th century.

-Federalism differs from confederalism, where the central government is created subordinate to the regional states—and is notable for its regional-separation of governing powers (e.g., in the United States, the Articles of Confederation as the general level of government of the original Thirteen Colonies; and, later, the Confederate States of America).
-And federalism also differs from the unitary state, where the regional level is subordinate to the central/federal government, even after a devolution of powers—and is notable for regional-integration of governing powers, (e.g., the United Kingdom).
+Federalism differs from confederalism, where the central government is created subordinate to the regional states—and is notable for its regional separation of governing powers (e.g., in the United States, the Articles of Confederation as the general level of government of the original Thirteen Colonies).
+Federalism also differs from the unitary state, where the regional level is subordinate to the central government, even after a devolution of powers (e.g., the United Kingdom).

-Federalism is at the midpoint of variations on the pathway (or spectrum) of regional-integration or regional-separation.
-It is bordered on the increasing-separation side by confederalism, and on the increasing-integration side by devolution within a unitary state; (see "pathway" graphic).

-Some characterize the European Union as a pioneering example of federalism in a multi-state setting—with the concept termed a "federal union of states", as situated on the pathway (spectrum) of regional-integration or regional-separation.

-Examples of federalism today, i.e., the federation of a central/federal government with regional sub-unit governments, include: Argentina, Australia, Austria, Belgium, Bosnia and Herzegovina, Brazil, Canada, Ethiopia, Germany, India, Iraq, Malaysia, Mexico, Micronesia, Nepal, Nigeria, Pakistan, Russia, Somalia, South Sudan, Sudan, Switzerland, the United Arab Emirates, the United States, and Venezuela.
+Examples of federalisms today include: Argentina, Australia, Brazil, Canada, Ethiopia, Germany, India, Iraq, Malaysia, Mexico, Nigeria, Russia, Switzerland, the United Arab Emirates, and the United States.
+At a multi-state level, the European Union has been characterized by some as a federation.